-The Vicar, the Revd Dr Alan Everett, was awoken at 2.45 a.m. with news of the fire, which had broken out an hour earlier.
-He went straight to the church.
+The Vicar, the Revd Alan Everett, was awoken at 2.45 a.m. with news of the fire, which had broken out an hour earlier.
+He dashed straight to the church.
 “I did a quick scout around the area to see whether I could find out what was going on, but concluded that the best thing to do was to come back to the church.
 The lights were on, the doors were open, and almost immediately people started coming in.”

 Food supplies and donations poured in by the hour.
-The church provided sustenance to service crews, and dazed members of the community, including several bereft residents of Grenfell Tower.
+The church provided sustenance to service crews, volunteers, and dazed members of the community, including several bereft residents of Grenfell Tower.

 The church address was given as a collection point after putting out an urgent call for donations.
 As news of the fire hit social media, hundreds of deliveries of bottles of water, toiletries, food, blankets, and clothes began to arrive.

-The Area Dean, the Revd Mark O’Donoghue, joined a group of volunteers who rang the local shops and supermarkets, which donated the first supplies.
+The Area Dean, the Revd Mark Donoghue, joined a group of volunteers who rang round the local shops and supermarkets, which donated the first supplies.
 He also established a register for missing persons, and a deanery rota of volunteers.
 “As the day wore on, we were getting more organised.”

 People of all sorts were involved, including Sikhs and Muslims, he said.
 “It was the most amazing contrast of wonderful humanity and awful tragedy.”

-Dr Everett said: “We are in the early stages, which are largely about extreme, raw grief: crisis mode.
+Mr Everett said: “It is very important that we use the right level of professional support to talk to people.
+It can never be done by one person.
+We are in the early stages, which are largely about extreme, raw grief: crisis mode.
 The need is going to continue for months.
 People will need trauma counselling.”